elad-bar/playarr/migration-to-mongo/MIGRATION_PLAN.md

 - Keep JSON files as backup during transition period
 - Ignored titles are merged into `provider_titles` collection as `ignored` boolean flag and `ignored_reason` field
+- Settings and cache_policy are stored as one document per key-value pair for efficient individual key lookups
-- Settings, cache_policy, and stats are stored as single documents since they're always accessed together
+- Stats is stored as a single document since stats are always accessed together
 - Monitor MongoDB performance and adjust indexes as needed
 - Document any schema changes or optimizations